Fixitfetish/fpga_potpourri/doc/vhdl_attributes.md

-# VHDL Attributes and Examples (VHDL 2008 and earlier)
+# VHDL Attributes (VHDL 2008 and earlier)

+A compact overview with some examples.

 ## Enumerator
 type C is (blue, yellow, red, green, black, orange, brown, white);